Proton VPN Review 2023

 Does Proton VPN Keep Logs?

-No, Proton VPN doesn't keep any personally identifiable information.
+No, Proton VPN doesn't keep logs.
 It collects some data, just like any other VPN.
 However, it collects nothing that can identify what you do online.

 In terms of data sharing, Proton VPN works with its parent company (Proton Technologies AG - Switzerland) to share data and provide customer support.
 That's because Proton VPN and Proton Mail use the same user database, letting you manage your subscriptions more easily.